dustinlaa/IT202-011/public_html/Project/Proposal.md

     - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
     - Pull Requests
       - PR link #1 (repeat as necessary)
-    - Screenshots
-      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+      - Screenshot #1
+        - .
-        - Screenshot #1 description explaining what you're trying to show
+          - Screenshot #1 Description:
+            - Page styled and customized.

 - [ ] \(mm/dd/yyyy of completion) Any output messages/errors should be “user friendly”
   -  List of Evidence of Feature Completion